JWST MIRI detections of H$\alpha$ and [O III] and direct metallicity measurement of the $z=10.17$ lensed galaxy MACS0647$-$JD: Result and Discussion

 Given this nearly unprecedented measurement of \Halpha\ at $z > 10$ \citep[see also][]{Zavala2024}, we can directly measure the recent star formation rate (SFR) and ionizing photon production efficiency \xiion\ of MACS0647--JD.

 Based on the total measured JD1 H$\alpha$ line flux $(9\pm1)$\e{-18} \cgsfluxunits, and correcting for magnification $\mu \approx 8$, we estimate an intrinsic luminosity $L_{\rm H\alpha}=(1.6\pm0.2)\times10^{42}\,{\rm erg\,s^{-1}}$.
-Adopting an SFR conversion factor of 3.2 $\times$ \tentotheminus{42} suitable for high-redshift galaxies \citep{Reddy2018}, we estimate ${\rm SFR}=5.0\pm0.6\,M_{\odot}{\rm yr^{-1}}$, assuming zero escape fraction, no dust attenuation, and a \citet{Chabrier2003} IMF.
-Note that a factor of 4.2 $\times$ \tentotheminus{42} from \citet{Kennicutt1998} would overestimate the SFR for a high-z galaxy with lower metallicity.
+Adopting an SFR conversion factor of 3.2 $\times$ \tentotheminus{42} suitable for high-redshift galaxies {with a lower metallicity of $0.28\,Z_{\odot}$} \citep{Reddy2018}, we estimate ${\rm SFR}=5.0\pm0.6\,M_{\odot}{\rm yr^{-1}}$, assuming zero escape fraction, no dust attenuation, and a \citet{Chabrier2003} IMF.
 This is consistent with previous estimates based on JWST NIRCam SED fitting \citep[$\sim4-10\,M_{*}/{\rm yr}$][]{Hsiao2023a,Hsiao2023b}.
 We note that it is higher than the estimates of ${\rm SFR=1.4\pm0.2}$ from NIRSpec prism spectroscopy including \Hgamma\ \citep{Hsiao2023b}, since NIRSpec observations mainly targeted A and it is not corrected for flux losses (see also \S\ref{sec:normalization}).